exercism/r/README.md

 ### Style guide
 Given that there are a variety of R style guides in circulation, at this stage we don't enforce a particular style guide, but our preference is to have R code in this repository follow Hadley Wickham's [R style guide](http://adv-r.had.co.nz/Style.html).

-You are thus encouraged to run [`lintr`](https://github.com/jimhester/lintr) on your R scripts before opening a [pull request](#writing-a-pull-request) in order to check that your code adheres to the style guide before submitting it for review.
+You are thus encouraged to run [`lintr`](https://github.com/jimhester/lintr) on your R scripts before opening a [pull request](#writing-a-pull-request) in order to check that your code adheres to this style guide before submitting it for review.

 ## License